sole/cmpsr/README.md

 - share/fork songs
 - all instruments are pianos (or something that sounds cool)
 - basic midi export
+- OFFLINE!!! aka has to work on a plane

 ## to experiment with